-SOS is working in cooperation with Naturaland Trust and other partners to create a demonstration site for agricultural best management practices to help control sediment runoff.
-The site is situated near Slater-Marietta and is leased for crop production.
-The future extension of the Swamp Rabbit Trail bisects the property, making it an ideal location for a demonstration project.
+SOS is working in cooperation with Naturaland Trust and other partners to develop a demonstration site for agricultural best management practices (BMPs) to control sediment runoff from floodplain croplands.
+The future extension of the Swamp Rabbit Trail bisects the site, situated near Slater-Marietta, making it an ideal location for a demonstration project.

 - 1,500-foot riparian buffer of native trees, shrubs, and perennial pollinator plants along Railroad Creek, a tributary to the North Saluda River

 - Sediment basins at drainage ditch outfalls